google/node-sec-roadmap/chapter-1/threat-UIR.md

 This looks in an options object for a module identifier.
-It's unlikely that this particular code in babel is exploitable since developers probably won't let untrusted input specify parser options.
+It's unlikely that this particular code in babel is exploitable since developers probably won't let untrusted inputs specify parser options.

 The popular [colors:1.1.2][colors dyn load] module treats the argument to `setTheme` as a module identifier.